-New Mexico may have fewer square miles of surface water than any other state, but there are still numerous places to take a dip.
-From waterfalls to lakes and pools, here are seven great swimming holes where you can beat the heat on a hot desert day.
+New Mexico may have fewer square miles of surface water than any other state but there are still numerous places to take a dip.
+From waterfalls to lakes and pools, here are six of the best New Mexico swimming holes where you can beat the heat on a hot desert day.
 Maybe you can visit them all this summer!

 Did we mention your favorite spot to take a dip?
-We know this is a partial list of New Mexico’s swimming holes.
-So tell us where you like to swim during the summer.
+We know this is a partial list of the best New Mexico swimming holes, so tell us where you like to swim during the summer.
 However, I think any of these swimming holes would be refreshing!
 If you want to have more great outdoor adventures in New Mexico, follow the link for a great idea.